 - Special reading materials for those with sight loss

-- Advocacy and educational services
+- Advocacy and Educational services

-- May not be a debt payment.
+- May not be used to pay a debt

-- Is typically a one-time distribution of no more than $1,000.
+- Are typically a one-time distribution

-The Applicant must provide:
+An applicant must provide:

 - Proof of a disability along with our completed application

-- Accurate proof of income, asset, and household expense information.
+- Accurate income, asset, and expense information*

 How does the selection process work for awarding grants to applicants?

-PLAN of CT
+PLAN of CT Outreach Coordinator

 P.O.
 Box 290937